Skip to Content

 DUI Defense SERVING HAMPTON ROADS & THE SURROUNDING AREAS

-Just because you have been arrested for a DUI in Virginia, doesn’t mean that you are guilty of the crime.
+An arrest for DUI in Virginia doesn’t mean that you are guilty.
 A conviction can lead to harsh penalties which can complicate your life.
 That is why it is important to obtain legal counsel from a skilled and knowledgeable Hampton Roads DUI lawyer.

-At the Law Office of Shawn M. Cline, PC, we are committed to either getting your case dismissed altogether or your charges and penalties significantly reduced.
-Our Virginia Beach DUI lawyer has a comprehensive understanding of the Virginia drunk driving law in order to help you navigate the complexities and pitfalls of the criminal justice system.
+At the Law Office of Shawn M. Cline, PC, we are committed to either getting your charges dismissed altogether or having your charges and penalties significantly reduced.
+Our Virginia Beach DUI lawyer has a comprehensive understanding of Virginia drunk driving law to help you navigate the complexities and pitfalls of the criminal justice system.
 Let him protect your rights and future.

 Arrested for a DUI?
 Timing is crucial.
 Contact our Virginia Beach DUI attorney today at (757) 209-2328 for a free consultation.